NativeScript/nativescript-dev-appium/README.md

 **It is important to build your app in advance as explained in [Usage](#usage) section, because the runner expects to provide app package to it or such to exists in the search location.**

+**For faster testsing when working on an app with livesync you'd better use --devMode option or start a new session with --startSession option and run tests using --attachToSession option and specify appium --port.
+You can find more info in examples below.**

 ## Options

 |Option| Description | Value |